Need emergency assistance?

 Learn about Respect Week key terms

-Gender-based violence describes violence that is rooted in gender-based power, inequality and discrimination.
-It causes or can cause physical, sexual, psychological or financial harm.
-People of all genders can experience gender-based violence.
+Gender-based violence: describes harm or abuse that is rooted in gender-based power, inequality and discrimination.
+It can include physical, sexual, psychological or financial harm.
+People of all genders can experience gender-based violence, and some groups face higher risk because of discrimination or inequality.

-Sexual harm is an all-encompassing, non-legal term that refers to all forms of unwanted behaviour of a sexual nature.
-It includes sexual assault and sexual harassment.
+Sexual harm: is an all-encompassing, non-legal, umbrella term that refers to all forms of unwanted behaviour of a sexual nature.
+It includes sexual assault and sexual harassment, image-based abuse, coercion and other behaviours that make someone feel unsafe, pressured or violated.

 Explore the digital toolkit for students and staff